 Now you can continue construction of your suit just as the tutorial states.
 When you get to sewing the side seams, you will catch your gathers and can remove your basting stitch.

-This article is a guest post contributed by Jenn Williams, owner of The Cuban Thimble Crisis.
+This article is a guest post originally contributed by Jenn Williams.